 This paper investigates whether government funded business accelerators create value for start-ups.
 We focus on the case of Start-Up Chile (SUP), an accelerator sponsored by the Chilean government, which provides participants with 40,000 USD (equity free) in seed capital, a work visa, and free office space, as well as the option to be selected into in the Highway: the mentoring arm of the programme where start-ups can access top mentors.
 Selection into the accelerator follows a rules-based approach: the top 100 applicants are selected every 4 months based on a ranking by external judges.
-We analyse start-up performance using web-based metrics for applicants that marginally rank above or below the 100th threshold.
+We analyse start-up performance using web-based metrics for applicants that marginally rank above or below the $100^{th}$ threshold.
 This analysis provides a clean causal estimate that deals with potential selection bias from heterogeneity in growth opportunities across start-ups.
 Our results do not allow us to rule out the possibility that participation in the accelerator has no impact on subsequent start-up performance.
 However, we find evidence, albeit weak, of differences in performance across participants in and out of the mentoring arm.
 These additional results provide new insights about the selection skills of government-sponsored programmes, and the potential value added role of mentoring for start-ups.

-1 Su Wang provided excellent research assistance.
+&lt;sup>1 Su Wang provided excellent research assistance.
 Financial support from Abraaj Group is gratefully acknowledged.
 PRELIMINARY VERSION, DO NOT CITE WITHOUT PERMISSION.
 Corresponding author: Juanita Gonzalez-Uribe: J.Gonzalez-Uribe@lse.ac.uk.

-2 London School of Economics, J.Gonzalez-Uribe@lse.ac.uk
+&lt;sup>2 London School of Economics, J.Gonzalez-Uribe@lse.ac.uk

-3 Pontificia Universidad Católica de Chile, mile@stanford.edu
+&lt;sup>3 Pontificia Universidad Católica de Chile, mile@stanford.edu

-Encouraging entrepreneurship has become a major policy objective over the last decade.
-The rationale for public intervention is that while new businesses and ideas are crucial for economic growth and job creation, there is rampant underinvestment in these areas, either because a funding gap exists (i.e., potential entrepreneurs with positive NPV projects do not get funded) or because stigma of failure is prevalent (i.e., risky but positive NPV entrepreneurial projects are forgone, because market's beliefs on individual's abilities negatively overweight failure).
+Encouraging entrepreneurship is nowadays a major policy objective.
+The rationale for public intervention in entrepreneurship is that while it is crucial to generate economic growth and job creation, there is rampant underinvestment in new businesses and ideas, either because a funding gap exists (i.e., potential entrepreneurs with positive NPV projects do not get funded) or because stigma of failure is prevalent (i.e., risky but positive NPV entrepreneurial projects are forgone, because market's beliefs on individual's abilities negatively overweight failure).
 Government-sponsored programmes to spur entrepreneurship are now, as a consequence, common place.
 However, academic analysis about these programmes remains relatively scant, and the little existing evidence is quite glum (e.g., Brander et. al (2008), Lerner(2009)).